IZSAM-StatGIS/spotting_cp_satellite/README.md

 ### Prepare the environment
 ##### VS Code DevContainer
 The most convenient way to run the scripts is to use the provided container, which automatically sets up the python environment required for the code to function properly.
-To launch the devcontainer, you will need Docker Desktop (or Rancher) and Visual Studio Code with the Dev Containers extension installed.
+To launch the devcontainer, you will need:
+ * Docker Desktop (or Rancher)
+ * Visual Studio Code with the *Dev Containers* extension installed.

 After starting Docker on your machine, clone this repository on your computer and launch Visual Studio Code within the obtained folder.
 The editor will recognize the *.devcontainer/devcontainer.json* configuration file and initiate the development environment, installing by itself the packages listed in *requirements.txt* file.